gitlabhq/gitlabhq/doc/administration/plugins.md

 ## Setup

 Plugins must be placed directly into `plugins` directory, subdirectories will be ignored.
-There is an `example` directory insider `plugins` where you can find some basic examples.
+There is an `example` directory inside `plugins` where you can find some basic examples.

 Follow the steps below to set up a custom hook: